Retained Surgical Items & Objects Left in the Body After Surgery

-Despite being one of those NHS ‘never events’ we hear about, the reality is that retained surgical swabs, ie swabs left inside the body following surgery, are remarkably common.
+Despite being one of those NHS ‘never events’ we hear about, the reality is that retained surgical items (also known as gossypiboma), i.e. swabs left inside the body following surgery, are remarkably common.

 Even the best outcome in this scenario will see post-operative infection and the need for further surgery to remove the swab.
-At worst, people have died from infection.
+At worst, people can die from infection.

 In over 25 years, specialist clinical negligence solicitor, David Gazzard, has acted for many people unlucky enough to find themselves in this situation.

 “David Gazzard supported my family and I through a very difficult time.
 David is not only a first rate solicitor but if my own experience was anything to go by, he has huge empathy for his clients.
 I would strongly recommend him.”
 AJ, January 2017

 In a recent claim, David acted for a lady who suffered a retained surgical swab following a caesarean section.
 Post-operatively she was in considerable pain, with a high temperature and was feeling nauseous.

 An abdominal x-ray was reported as ‘normal’, but her symptoms persisted.
 She was by that stage feverish, vomiting and her stomach was distended.

 The x-ray was reviewed by a different doctor who believed that it showed distended loops of bowel and pronounced faecal loading.
 A subsequent CT scan identified the retained swab in her right iliac fossa.
 Emergency surgery to remove the swab found a dilated small and large bowel and fluid within the abdomen.

 David obtained admissions on liability and causation from the NHS Litigation Authority and the claim concluded following negotiations between the parties.